LOS ANGELES (AP) — Los Angeles is about to elect its next mayor.

-Only 1 of 4 voters in the nation's second most populous city is projected to cast a ballot, possibly a historical low.
+Only one of four voters in the nation's second most populous city is projected to cast a ballot, possibly a historical low.
 And the tightness of the race suggests a winner might not emerge on Election Day, and it might take days to count all the ballots.

-Democrats Eric Garcetti, 42, a city councilman who could become the city's first elected Jewish mayor, and city Controller Wendy Greuel, 51, who could become the first woman to hold the job, occupy so much of the same policy turf they've been dubbed "Greucetti."
+Democrats Eric Garcetti, 42, a city councilman, and city Controller Wendy Greuel, 51, who could become the first woman to hold the job, occupy so much of the same policy turf they've been dubbed "Greucetti."
 A steady stream of negative advertising from the campaigns and outside groups has helped obscure the candidates' promises about free-flowing traffic, new jobs and better schools in coming years.

 While some cities successfully managed pot collectives, Los Angeles fumbled and dispensaries sprouted across the city.
-Proposition D would cap the number of collectives that opened prior to 2007, about 135, and raise taxes slightly; Proposition E would cap the number at the same level but raise no new taxes; Proposition F wouldn't limit the number of pot shops but would put stringent controls such as audits and background checks on employees — and also raise taxes.
+Proposition D would cap the number of collectives that opened prior to 2007 — about 135 — and raise taxes slightly; Proposition E would cap the number at the same level but raise no new taxes; Proposition F wouldn't limit the number of pot shops but put stringent controls such as audits and background checks on employees.
+It also raises taxes.

 The proposition with the most votes wins, but only if it collects a majority.
 If none of the measures receives more than 50 percent of the vote, the issue could bounce back to the City Council.

 Greuel and Garcetti emerged from a March primary in which no candidate secured the majority needed to win outright, leading to Tuesday's runoff.
 Only about two in 10 voters went to the polls in that race.